How Wastewater Treatment Works

 Primary Treatment

-Secondary Treatment
+Secondary (Biological) Treatment

 Disinfection

-Sludge and Biosolids
+Sludge Treatment and Resource Recovery

 Monitoring and Control